Malaysia Travel Advice, Embassies & Tourist Offices

 Police reports

-If you’re a victim of crime, inform the local police and get a police report.
+If you’re a victim of crime, inform the local police and get a police report for insurance purposes.

 Laws and cultural differences